sharonsiu/personalpage/_projects/2023-checkin-checkout-system.md

 title: "Checkin & checkout system"
 collection: projects
 permalink: /projects/2023-checkin-checkout-system
-duration: Jan 2021 - Apr 2021
+duration: Oct 2023 - Now
 ---

 About the project:
   - individual project
-  - background: people borrow equipment in lab and person-in-charge keeps paper records
+  - background: people borrow equipment in the lab and person-in-charge keeps paper records
   - problems
     * difficult to search for records
     * borrower always forgets to return the equipment/ returns after due